USS Thresher (SSN-593): Sinking

 By mid-afternoon, 15 Navy ships were en route to the search area.
 At 6:30 p.m., the commander of Submarine Force Atlantic sent word to Portsmouth Naval Shipyard to begin notifying the crew's family members, starting with Commander Harvey's wife Irene, that Thresher was missing.

 Chief of Naval Operations Admiral George W. Anderson Jr. went before the press corps at the Pentagon to announce that the submarine was lost with all hands.
-President John F. Kennedy ordered all flags to be flown at half staff from 12 to 15 April in honor of the 129 lost submariners and shipyard personnel.
+President John F. Kennedy ordered all flags to be flown at half mast from 12 to 15 April in honor of the 129 lost submariners and shipyard personnel.

 Search and recovery

+By morning on 11 April, submarines USS Seawolf and USS Sea Owl, both operating near Thresher's location, were ordered to join in the search for the missing submarine.
 The Navy quickly mounted an extensive search with surface ships and support from the Naval Research Laboratory (NRL), with its deep-search capability.
 The laboratory's small acoustic research vessel Rockville, with a unique trainable search sonar, left on 12 April 1963 for the search area.
 Rockville was to be followed by other personnel with a deep-camera system.
 Allegheny, Mission Capistrano, and Prevail became engaged in a close sonar search of an area 10 nmi square.
 Atlantis II, Robert D. Conrad, and James M. Gilliss investigated likely contacts found in the sonar search.
 The NRL deep-towed camera system and personnel later operated from James M. Gilliss with some success, finding debris later confirmed to be from Thresher.
 The bathyscaphe Trieste was alerted on 11 April and brought from San Diego to Boston.
 It was deployed for two series of dives into the debris field; the first taking place from 24 to 30 June, and the second from late August until early September.
 The equipment-handling capability of Gilliss proved inadequate, even hazardous, to handle the towed vehicle, and the entire search was paused in September.
-By morning on 11 April, submarines USS Seawolf and USS Sea Owl, both operating near Thresher’s location, were ordered to join in the search for the missing submarine as well.

-The inadequacy of the existing small Auxiliary General Oceanographic Research (AGOR) vessels such as the James M. Gilliss for handling deep-towed search vehicles led to a search for a vessel of a size and configuration that could handle such equipment in a sheltered area.
+The inadequacy of the existing small Auxiliary General Oceanographic Research (AGOR) vessels such as James M. Gilliss for handling deep-towed search vehicles led to a search for a vessel of a size and configuration that could handle such equipment in a sheltered area.
 In late 1963, that search resulted in the acquisition of Mizar, with the intent to eventually add a sheltered center well for deploying equipment.